Quid Pro Quo

 Oversight and Enforcement

-Congressional ethics committees are crucial in overseeing using earmarks and investigating potential abuses.
-These committees can sanction legislators who violate ethics rules, providing a check on the misuse of earmarks.
+Congressional ethics committees are critical in overseeing ethical conduct related to earmarks and investigating potential abuses.
+While earmarks are primarily governed through the appropriations process, these committees can investigate and sanction legislators who violate ethics rules, providing an additional layer of oversight on the misuse of funds.

 Public Accountability